Texas Medical Disclosure Panel – Frequently Asked Questions

 • Sec.
 601.9, Disclosure and Consent for Anesthesia and/or Perioperative Pain Management (Analgesia)

-Each form is listed on our Applications/Forms page.
-The consent forms are also available in Spanish.
+Each form is listed on our Disclosure and Consent Forms section.
+The consent forms also are available in Spanish.

 Uses or Changes to the Panel's Consent Form